Access road to Idaho Peak closed due to slide - Trail Daily Times

 Wright said he’s currently working with the B.C. government to make a retaining wall in the village 75 feet longer to reduce the risk of flooding along Sandon Creek.

-Sandon remains open to visitors and Wright is hopeful that the village’s generating plant will open for tours shortly.
+Sandon remains open to visitors and Wright is hopeful that the Silversmith power plant will open for tours shortly.

-Wright operates two companies in the Slocan Valley and helps to complete infrastructure projects in Sandon.

-Arrows Lakes News has reached out to FLNR crews in Castlegar for more information on the Idaho FSR slide.